 At the Structural Heart and Valve Clinic, UCHealth cardiologists and cardiothoracic surgeons work side-by-side in one clinic location, sharing information as they collaborate to determine the best course of care for patients with valvular disease.

 Our program features a clinically-trained and dedicated coordinator who guides you through your care, ensuring continuity, clear communications and comprehensive follow-up.

 At our state-of-the-art inpatient and outpatient cardiac facilities, the Structural Heart and Valve Clinic offers innovative advancements in catheter- and surgical-based valve interventions.
 Thanks to these innovations and UCHealth Heart Center clinical expertise, patients throughout the region have access to life-changing procedures, enhancing quality of life.
 Read on to learn more about these advancements.

-For more information about the care we provide through the Structural Heart and Valve Clinic, please contact one of our clinical coordinators:
+For more information about the care we provide through the Structural Heart and Valve Clinic, please ask for our clinical coordinator at the number above.

 First in the region

 UCHealth Heart Center in northern Colorado was one of the first heart programs in the Rocky Mountain region to perform transcatheter aortic valve replacement (TAVR).
 The UCHealth heart program is the first in the state to offer the latest in device technology with the MitraClip® and the WATCHMAN™ Device.
 These minimally invasive procedures benefit patients who are often the most ill, greatly improving your quality of life.

 WATCHMAN™ Left Atrial Appendage Closure Device